Perfect Cinnamon Rolls with Cream Cheese Frosting

 - 1 large egg

-- 2 1/4 teaspoons rapid-rise yeast from 1 envelope
+- 2 1/4 teaspoons rapid-rise yeast (Instant, quick-rise or bread machine yeast are all equivalent)

 - 1 teaspoon salt